 From 1976 to 1990, Professor Rose served on the faculty of the University of Kansas School of Law.
 He was President/CEO of the National Institute for Trial Advocacy (NITA) from 2007-2010, after having served as NITA's executive director from 1999-2006 and associate director from 1986-1992.
 From 1995-1998 he served as vice dean of the law school.

-Professor Rose returned to Miami Law to run the Litigations Skills Program, and he also teaches Litigation Skills I and II.
+In 2010, Professor Rose returned to Miami Law to run the Litigations Skills Program, and he also teaches Litigation Skills I and II.